 The song that fetched Swarnalatha a National Film Award, this melancholic ballad from Karuthamma could also arguably be her finest.
 While the instrumentation stays effortlessly in place, the focus here is entirely on Swarnalatha’s pathos-laden voice and Vairamuthu’s soul-stirring words.
 No vocalist from that era or the present-day playback singing scene could have brought out such precision and intensity to the song which essentially serves as the soul of the film.
 Further masterful is composer A RRahman’s way of integrating Swarnalatha’s humming pieces which either appear briefly and later run seamlessly in the background as the main vocals continue in full wattage.

-Swarnalatha might have passed away at an early age of 37 but her discography which includes more than a thousand gems such as ‘Porale Ponnuthayi’ are treasured by millions of fans across the globe.
+Swarnalatha might have passed away at the early age of 37 but her discography which includes more than a thousand gems such as ‘Porale Ponnuthayi’ are treasured by millions of fans across the globe.
 An essential part of every music-loving South Indian born in the ‘80s and ‘90s, Swarnalatha’s voice is also finding patronage among the Gen-Z if we look at the cover versions that are being churned out on YouTube, live events and reality shows.
 Truly, the epithet called the ‘Humming Queen of India’ didn’t fall on her by accident.
 Remember the unmatchably erotic humming in Pukar’s ‘Sunta Hai Mera Khuda’?
-Well, as they say, the artist may die but the art lives forever and Swarnalatha is a golden proof to it.
+Well, as they say, the artist may die but the art lives forever and Swarnalatha is a golden proof of it.